Braemar Energy Ventures

 Seed Round in 2022

-3E Nano Inc. is a Canadian company that specializes in the development and commercialization of diamond-like carbon coatings designed to manage heat and light emission.
-Founded in 2006 and headquartered in Kitchener, the company produces optically and thermally tunable solar control coatings suitable for a range of applications, including windows, windshields, greenhouses, and other transparent media.
-Their low-cost, nano-thin film technology allows manufacturers to create energy-efficient products that contribute to greenhouse gas reduction.
-By focusing on innovative coatings for buildings and vehicles, 3E Nano aims to enhance energy management and sustainability in various industries.
+3E Nano Inc. is a Canadian company based in Kitchener that specializes in the development and commercialization of diamond-like carbon coatings designed to control heat and light emission.
+Founded in 2006, the company produces optically and thermally tunable solar control coatings that can be applied to various transparent media, including windows, windshields, greenhouses, and solar modules.
+These low-cost coatings enable manufacturers to create energy-efficient products that help reduce greenhouse gas emissions, making them suitable for a wide range of applications in both residential and commercial sectors.

 LO3 Energy